jalovatt/scythe/README.md

 - Everything should be `local` unless there's a very good reason

 I also use [Luacheck](https://github.com/mpeterv/luacheck) to help spot potential bugs or style problems.
 There are extensions for most popular editors to provide live checking of your code.
 A `.luacheckrc` file is included with the repo, and I'm certainly open to changing the rules it uses.

+## Donations

+If you've found Scythe helpful, or my messy code has made you feel better about your own, or you just really like my Github avatar, I'm happy to accept contributions [via PayPal](https://www.paypal.me/Lokasenna).

 Cheers!